 Click the play button to view the final scene of this episode when Eva and Numa exchange places (there is a lot of background noise in this poor quality recording).

 Commentary: During the 1960s when this Alfred Hitchcock episode aired, status and perceived privilege were often depicted in televised shows as well as in film.
-Art imitated life, particularly southern American life where white privilege was the blatant.
-The portrayal of African Americans as insignificant beings or hired help was the unfortunate norm on film and TV, as evidenced in this Hitchcock episode specifically the aunt's harsh treatment of Numa the doll at the end.
+Art imitated life, particularly southern American life where white privilege was blatantly apparent.
+The portrayal of African Americans as insignificant beings or hired help was the unfortunate norm on film and TV, as evidenced in this Hitchcock episode specifically the aunt's harsh treatment of Numa at the end.

 We've come a long way here in America, but we still have an even longer road to travel.